Transformation in economics: The Four Basic Sectors

-The US economy has become one of the most mature (with Japan and Western Europe) in terms of its sector evolution.
+The US economy has become among the most mature (with Japan and Western Europe) in terms of its sector evolution.
 It has entered the stage – perhaps as the first economy ever – of declining employment share in both the service and government sectors.

 Productivity growth rates are now accelerating in the US services and its employment creation and absorption potential are declining rapidly.
 Accelerating productivity growth rates are dictated by global competition and human striving for better standards of living – they cannot be stopped at will.
 In the US there are only three subsectors where net jobs are still being created: education, health care, and government.
 The first two are subject to market forces and will undergo accelerating productivity growth rates and declining employment levels in the near future.
 The third one, GWU, is sheltered from competition, cannot expand its share substantially because it depends on taxation from other sectors; its employment growth is unsustainable.

 Slowly, the US economy has shifted towards sectors with lower added value, leading to lower real incomes and increasing indebtness.
 This is a systemic condition which no amount of regulation and Keynesian/monetarist stimuli can effectively address.
 Even desirable piercing of speculative, employment and debt bubbles has ceased to be politically correct.
 Even 100% taxation of all incomes would not alleviate US debt.

 So, the US is at the transforming cusp and hundreds of years of sector evolution comes to a halt.
 There are only four essential activities humans can do economically: 1.
 Produce food, 2.
 Manufacture goods, 3.
 Provide services (private and public), and 4.
 Do nothing.
 This is why the idea of “basic income”, independent of employment, is being considered e.g. in Switzerland.